Code-Institute-Submissions/milestone-project-158/README.md

 * Layout - I used the in-built layout classes provided by Bootstrap for a lot of the layout on the site.
 This can be read about [here](https://getbootstrap.com/docs/4.6/layout/overview/)
 * Navigation bar - Bootstrap was also used to help created the navigation bar and can be found [here](https://getbootstrap.com/docs/4.6/components/navbar/)
-* Jumbotron - the Bootstrap Jumbotron class was used to help create the eye-catching section on the home page and can be found [here](https://getbootstrap.com/docs/4.6/components/jumbotron/)
+* Jumbotron - the Bootstrap Jumbotron class was used to help create the eye-catching main section on the home page and can be found [here](https://getbootstrap.com/docs/4.6/components/jumbotron/)
 * Gallery - the gallery was based heavily off of a video made by Fullyworld Web Tutorials on youtube and can be found [here](https://www.youtube.com/watch?v=180p7GLmMyQ)
 * Iframes - the iframes were made responsive using the bootstrap responsive video feature and can be found [here](https://getbootstrap.com/docs/4.6/utilities/embed/#about)
 * Contact form - I had to re-learn how to create a contact form and I used a combination of the code institute lessons and this lesson provided by [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/Forms/Your_first_form)

 ## Acknowledgements

 First and foremost I want to thank Billy for allowing me to use his data to make this project.
 I also want to thank Jamie Moore, the photos he provided really made the project so much better.
-I also want to thank Gurjot, my mentor.
-Finally, I want to thank the LCETB for enrolling me in this course and the Code Institute for creating such an excellent course.
-I've been thoroughly enjoying it thus far and am looking forward to completing future projects!]
+I also want to thank the LCETB for enrolling me in this course and the Code Institute for creating such an excellent course.
+I've been thoroughly enjoying it thus far and am looking forward to completing future projects!
+Finally, I would like to thank Gurjot my mentor, for giving me excellent feedback and making himself available to me.
+His feedback really made this project much better!